rendercv/rendercv-pipeline/README.md

 - 2022 – 2023
 - Bari, Italy

-## Social Computing [5 ECTS], MSc in Computer Science and Engineering???, University of Oulu in
+## Social Computing [5 ECTS], MSc in Computer Science and Engineering, University of Oulu in

 - 2022 – 2023
 - Oulu, Finland